QawsQAER/paparazzi/README.md

 Paparazzi UAS is used for Quad-copter stablization.
 [Written by Paparazzi]

-Flodar GCS is used for Quad-copter swarm.
-[Written by Edward]
+Folder GCS is used for Quadcopter Swarm development.
+[Written by Edward] Also, folder sw/airborne/modules/quad_swam is for Quadcopter Swarm development